forestdb/forestdb.org/models/word-learning.md

 The height of a node is a proxy for the size of its extension (e.g., because [o] is high, it might denote a large class, like "objects that can be thought about").

 Leaves represent objects that are nameable.
-The inference problem is this: suppose that a single label (e.g., dog) has been used to label multiple objects (e.g., 1, 2, and 4). which ontological category does this label map onto?
+The inference problem is this: suppose that a single label (e.g., dog) has been used to label multiple objects (e.g., 1, 2, and 4).
+Which ontological category does this label map onto?

     (define nodes '(a b c d e f g))